thomasloven/lovelace-slider-entity-row/README.md

 `step` - (default: 5) Step size of slider
 Note that slider values are in percent and will be rescaled e.g. for lights which require a brightness setting between 0 and 255.

+---
+Thanks to Gabe Cook (@gabe565) for help with fan support.